seap-udea/iWander/README.md

     This program perform two different tasks:

-    1) Compute the LMA minimum distance and time to all stars in the AstroRV catalogue..
+    1) Compute the LMA minimum distance and time to all stars in the AstroRV catalogue...

     2) Select the progenitor candidates.

   * Input:
-    + wanderer.csv
+    - wanderer.csv

-  * Output:
+    Output:

-    + encounters.csv: all the columns of the input catalog (AstroRV)
+    - encounters-<Wanderer>.csv: all the columns of the input catalog (AstroRV) plus additional information computed from the LMA approximation.
-      plus:

-      Cols:

-      ```
-	  0: n
-	  1-6: Position and velocity of the star for LMA purposes
-	  7: Initial distance of the star, d
-	  8: Minimum LMA distance, dmin
-	  9: Minimum LMA time, tmin
-	  10-13: Relative velocity computed with LMA vrelx,vrely,vrelz,vrel,
-	  14-...: All fields in AstroRV catalog
-      ```

-    + candidates.csv

-      Cols:

-      ```
-	  0: n
-	  1-6: Position and velocity of the star for LMA purposes
-	  7: Initial distance of the star, d
-	  8: Minimum LMA distance, dmin
-	  9: Minimum LMA time, tmin
-	  10-13: Relative velocity computed with LMA vrelx,vrely,vrelz,vrel,
-	  14-...: All fields in AstroRV catalog
-      ```
+    - candidates-<Wanderer>.csv: list of objects fulfilling certain selection criteria that classify them as close encounters candidates.

 - **probability**: This program integrate the orbit of a moving object inside the Solar System.

-  * Function: calculate the IOP for a list of candidates.
+  * Function: calculate the IOP for a list of stellar candidates.

   * Input:
-    + wanderer.csv
+    + wanderer-<object>.csv
-    + candidates.csv
+    + candidates-<object>.csv

   * Output:
-    + progenitors.csv
+    + progenitors-<object>.csv

-      Cols:

-      ```
-      0: IOP for this candidate, Pprob
-      1: Average position probability, Psmed
-      2: Average velocity probability, Pvmed
-      3: Probability distance factor, fdist
-      4-6: Nominal minimum time, minimum distance, relative velocity
-      7,8: Minimum and maximum tmin
-      9,10: Minimum and maximum dmin
-      11,12: Minimum and maximum vrel
-      13...: Same as candidates.csv
-      ```

 For the developer
 -----------------